johann-solo/oliveandmango.github.io/site/content/blog/2017-12-14-dark-and-rich-vegan-chocolate-hazelnut-tart.md

 <br>
 <br>

-The tart crust is crisp and rich in chocolate flavour thanks to the double chocolate gluten free and vegan cookies I used to make it with from GoGo quinoa.
+The tart crust is crisp and rich in chocolate flavour thanks to the double chocolate gluten free and vegan cookies I used to make it with from [GoGo Quinoa](https://www.gogoquinoa.com/products/double-chocolate-quinoa-cookies/).
 Let’s talk about the cookies themselves – I will talk them up a bit not just cause they are totally delicious but they are a Canadian based product and my inner Canuck is quite proud of that fact to!
 My husband hates all things gluten free and he loved these cookies.
 They have a delicious crisp texture with a great crumble and the chocolate is a wonderful deep rich chocolate – me and my husband both could not stop eating them.
 So you can imagine how fabulous the tart crust tastes.
 <br>
 <br>
 ![Vegan Chocolate Hazelnut Tart ](/images/uploads/2017_12_14_chocolate_vegan_tart_5.jpg)